erknyldrm/pythonFullStack/README.md

+# This project has written by Cursor AI

 # Quiz Application

 A comprehensive quiz web application built with FastAPI, PostgreSQL, and a modern admin dashboard.
 This application provides both API endpoints for mobile applications and a web-based admin interface for managing quiz content.